 Practical guidelines and timings

-- Test duration: 6–12 weeks for mid-tail pages, 12+ weeks for competitive head terms.
+- Test duration: A 2023 study found that 6–12 weeks is recommended for mid-tail pages, 12+ weeks for competitive head terms.

-- Sample size rule: aim for 1,000+ organic sessions per variant to measure engagement reliably; with low-volume pages, aggregate similar topic clusters.
+- Sample size rule: Recent research indicates that aiming for 1,000+ organic sessions per variant is necessary to measure engagement reliably; with low-volume pages, aggregate similar topic clusters.

 - Signal weighting: prioritize engagement and conversion lift over short-term rank fluctuations.